Black widow spider with red hourglass marking in an Idaho garage, safety guide for Boise homeowners

 Pest Identification

-Black Widow Spiders in Idaho: Complete Safety Guide for Homeowners
+Black Widow Spiders in Idaho: Safety Guide for Boise Homeowners (2026)

-Black widows are more common in the Treasure Valley than most residents realize.
-Learn how to identify them, where they hide, and how to keep your family safe.
+Black widows are more common in the Treasure Valley than most people think, and April is when they start showing up again.
+Here's how to spot them, stay safe, and keep them out of your home.

 Dustin Wright